 Whether it is a permanent or a temporary dental implant, they require adequate care, just like your natural teeth.
-You can consult your dentist to know the best practices to protect your implants from tartar buildup, plaque, and decay.
+You can consult your nearest dentist in Gowrivakkam to know the best practices to protect your implants from tartar buildup, plaque, and decay.

 4 Best Practices To Protect & Maintain Your Dental Implants